 Our Mission: Through educational programming, MEI promotes the cultural, intellectual, and historical awareness of the Marshallese people and facilitates intercultural dialogue to foster positive social change.

 Women's Program Coordinator,

-Project Specialist, Education
+Project Specialist, Climate and Nuclear Issues, and Education

 Christopher Balos, Climate Ambassador

 Interpreter, Community Outreach